Documentation

 What does the agent collect?

-The agent collects: hostname, OS info, kernel version, uptime, CPU/memory/disk usage, installed packages and versions, systemd service status, Docker container info, SSL certificate expiry, cron jobs, open ports, and system user metadata (username, sudo access, SSH key presence).
+The agent collects: hostname, OS info, kernel version, uptime, CPU/memory/disk/swap usage, installed packages and versions, systemd service status, Docker container info, SSL certificate expiry, cron jobs, open ports, PM2 process data (if configured), OOM kill events, and system user metadata (username, sudo access, SSH key presence).
 It never collects passwords, SSH private keys, environment variables, or file contents.

 How often does the agent scan?